ozone-his/ozone/README.md

 # Ozone - The 'Distro' Project
 >_The entreprise-grade health information system that augments OpenMRS 3._

+This is the official Maven project for the free and open-source software flavour of Ozone, aka **Ozone FOSS**.
-This is the official project to build and package Ozone FOSS.
+This Maven project makes it easy to build and package Ozone FOSS.

+:bulb: **Pro tip:** There is a *pro* flavour of Ozone, aka "Ozone Pro", that adds a number of entreprise features to Ozone FOSS.

 ## 1. Overview
 A **Maven project** that gathers all artefacts that make the **FOSS distribution of Ozone**.